KarthickSuresh09/Ansible/Ansible Installation & Configuration.md

 On all slave servers:

+STEP1-

-STEP1- Login as root user.
+Login as root user.
 Create a ansible user, set the password and add it to the sudoers file:

-sudo su
+sudo su - root

 useradd -m ansible

 passwd ansible

 echo "ansible ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/ansible

 STEP2- Switch to ansible user